What Is Fast Fashion: The Rise and Impact

 6. Disposable Culture

 Fast fashion encourages a disposable mindset, where clothing is viewed as temporary and easily replaceable.
 Garments are often worn only a few times before being discarded or replaced with newer styles, contributing to environmental issues such as textile waste and pollution.
+This disposable mindset leads to a significant amount of discarded clothing, contributing to environmental issues such as textile waste and pollution.

 7. Ethical and Environmental Concerns

 Fast fashion has been criticized for its negative impact on workers’ rights, as many brands outsource production to countries with lax labor laws and poor working conditions.
 Additionally, the industry’s reliance on cheap materials and mass production contributes to environmental degradation, including pollution and resource depletion.
+The industry’s reliance on cheap materials and mass production also contributes to climate change, as it leads to increased carbon emissions and resource depletion.

 Key characteristics of fast fashion